mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

 ### Declaration of Classes and its Members

 #### Class Declaration
-The simplest way to declare class is the following.
+The simplest way to declare class is the following:
 ```
 public class Bicycle {